IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/column-resizing.md

 # {Platform}  {ComponentTitle} Column Resizing Overview

 With deferred grid column resizing, the user will see a temporary resize indicator while the {Platform} drag resizing operation is in effect.
-The new grid column width is applied once the drag operation has ended.
+In the `{ComponentName}`, new column width is applied once the drag operation has ended.

 ## {Platform}  {ComponentTitle} Column Resizing Example